dlang/DIPs/DIPs/DIP1xxx.md

 ## Description

-Template constraints are changed to allow multiple multiple `if` template constraints with an optional message.
+Template constraints are changed to allow multiple `if` template constraints.
+The expression form:
-Each constraint must be satisfied to be a viable overload candiate.
-That is
 ```D
 template foo(T)
 if (constraint1!T)